Rajendra University: History

-The university was established as an Intermediate college in 1944 by Maharaja Rajendra Narayan Singh Deo, the erstwhile King of Patna State and one of the former Chief Ministers of Odisha as Rajendra College.
+The university was established as an Intermediate college in 1944 by Maharaja Rajendra Narayan Singh Deo, the erstwhile ruler of Patna State and one of the former Chief Ministers of Odisha as Rajendra College.

 It started degree courses in July 1944 by offering B.A. (pass) class.
 It became a full-fledged degree college after the affiliation of Commerce Faculty (B.Com. class) in 1964–65 and Science faculty (B.Sc. class) in 1965–66.
 From 1978 to 1979, it started offering post graduate courses in Arts, Science and Commerce.
 From 1967 to 2002, this college was affiliated to Sambalpur University.

 The college was granted autonomy from 1 April 2002.

-In December 2019, the college celebrated its platinum anniversary where Vice President of India Venkaiah Naidu was about to come, but couldn't because of bad weather.
-Somehow he delivered a video message and inaugurated the function.
+In December 2019, the college celebrated its platinum anniversary where Vice President of India Venkaiah Naidu was to inaugurate, but couldn't because of bad weather.
+He delivered a video message and inaugurated the function.

-It was upgraded by the Government of Odisha into a university on 1 September 2020.
+It was upgraded by the Government of Odisha to a university on 1 September 2020.
 Deepak Kumar Behera was appointed as first vice chancellor of this university.

-On 2020, Chief Minister of Odisha sanctions 50 crores for development of this university.
+In 2020, Chief Minister of Odisha sanctioned 50 crores for development of this university.